erayerdin/oldlspec/docs/index.md

 In both examples, some keywords are accompanied by these filters as well.

 To solve the same problem, some websites rely on "detailed search" section with multiple form fields.
-Some other websites rely on Javascript based solution, providing *pill-like* components in an input field.
+Some other websites rely on Javascript-based solution, providing *pill-like* components in an input field.
+While this presents (maybe) a good UI/UX solution, it is simply too much work to implement and is prone to bugs at times.

 OLDL tries to solve this problem by providing a standard.